MDrapchaty/DWA-/url-shortener/readme.md

 Returns the long original Url when the shortened url is entered as parameter http://localhost:3000/api/go/:shortURL(parameter)

-//user will enter the short url after go/ and will get the oringial url, this is supposed to redirect, but I have not gotten the redirect part working yet
+//user will enter the short url after go/ and will be redirected to the oringial url